Skip to content

 Quick Answers

-Most are.
-We check the State Fire Marshal map during scoping and tell you honestly.
+Most foothill parcels are.
+We check the State Fire Marshal map during scoping and tell you honestly which designation applies to your specific lot.

-Technically yes; we'll have a serious conversation about whether it makes sense given the area's general fire reality.
+Technically you can outside a designated zone, but we'll have a frank conversation about whether that makes sense given the general fire reality of the surrounding terrain.

-Yes — Hardie's HZ10 product handles foothill freeze well; correct flashing detail matters more than product choice.
+Yes.
+The HZ10 product line handles foothill freeze well, and correct flashing detail at transitions matters more than the product choice itself.

 Free Estimate